Christmas closure

 Introduction

-Harlow Council policy for assisting residents with disabilities in private sector housing under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.
+Harlow Council policy for assisting disabled people in private sector housing under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.

 Ensuring that the homes of disabled people are as well-adapted as is practicable to their housing needs is important to enable them to stay well, safe and independent for longer.